fenos/Notifynder/README.md

 With this solid API you will implent the notifications system in no time.

 - - -

+####Working Progress####
+- Version 3 of Notifynder Working in progress, for any suggest on futures to implement feel free to contact me.
+- Documentation will be Higly Improved.

 ####What's new####

 #####Release 1.4.0#####